-Combine with insulation – Insulation and underfloor heating go hand in hand, as they work together to create a more energy-efficient home.
+Insulation and underfloor heating go hand in hand, as they work together to create a more energy-efficient home.
 Don’t skimp on insulation below your system, or the heat will radiate downwards and be less efficient.
-If you’re living in an older, single-glazed property, underfloor heating may not be enough to keep the home warm – you might wish to combine it with radiators or look to upgrade your windows.
+If you’re living in an older, single-glazed property, underfloor heating may not be enough to keep the home warm – look to upgrade your windows otherwise you may need to combine it with radiators, leading to greater heating costs.

 Although underfloor heating is more efficient than a radiator system, it’s still more of a luxury than a money-saving measure.
 According to the Energy Saving Trust, wet underfloor heating only saves £20 throughout the year – you’ll have to wait quite a while to make back the cost of installation.
 The greatest value for money comes with new-build homes or extensions, where you don’t have to remove existing flooring.

 Yet despite its costs, there are many benefits to underfloor heating.
 You’ll enjoy warmth beneath your feet, as well as a more evenly, efficiently heated room.
 While radiator heat dissipates when a window is opened, heated floors retain warmth for longer.
 It also offers a sleek, luxurious look within your home.
 Without radiators, you can maintain clean lines which is always a plus for those who enjoy minimalist interiors.